alexmojaki/birdseye/README.md

 **The `eye` decorator *must* be applied before any other decorators, i.e. at the bottom of the list.**

 1. Call the function.
 2. Run `birdseye` or `python -m birdseye` in a terminal to run the UI server.
-The command has a single optional argument which is the port number, default 7777.
 3. Open http://localhost:7777 in your browser.
 4. Click on:
     1. The name of the file containing your function